 - 1. Patient: A person who approaches health and care providers with a request of health care related services, or who is provided with such care from a health and care provider. - 2.
 Next of kin (informal caregivers): Person(s) that the patient pronounces as her or his next of kin.
-If patients are not able to provide names of their next of kin, the formal next of kin ought to be the person who have had extensive and regular contact with the person, based on the following order: wife or husband or person living with the patient in a marriage-like relationship, children above 18 years of age, parents, siblings above 18 years, grandparents, other family members with close ties to the patient, and formal guardians. - 3.
-Health care: Actions that has preventive, diagnostic, curative or sustainable effects for a persons health conditions, including rehabilitation and caring services, and which is performed by health care professionals.
+If patients are not able to provide names of their next of kin, the formal next of kin ought to be the person who have had extensive and regular contact with the person, based on the following order: wife or husband or person living with the patient in a marriage-like relationship, children above 18 years of age, parents, siblings above 18 years, grandparents, other family members with close ties to the patient, and formal quardians. - 3.
+Health care: Actions that has preventive, diagnostic, curative or sustainable effects for a persons health conditions, including rehabilitation and caring services, and which is performed by health care professionals. - 4.
+Health care services: Public primary and specialist health care service providers, dental services and private health care service providers. - 5.
+Health care professionals: Professions listed in The Patients' Rights Act.